linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

       present but taken for granted and not actually given too much attention.
 ---

-tl;dr: A service mesh like Linkerd is a tools for adding observability, security, and reliability features to "cloud native" applications by transparently inserting this functionality at the platform layer rather than the application layer.
+A service mesh like Linkerd is a tool for adding observability, security, and reliability features to "cloud native" applications by transparently inserting this functionality at the platform layer rather than the application layer.
 The service mesh is rapidly becoming a standard part of